HydrocontestEPFL/autopilot-firmware/README.md

 * Control loops

 ### Can be done with Nucleo
-* IP over serial port (depends of HW but can be done on Nucleo)
 * SBUS Input thread (can be simulated over USB)

 ### Does depend on hw